idorax/sktm/README.md

 However, it can be used again to push the last tested patch back, and retest already-tested patches, or to push it forward to skip testing some patches.

+### Database upgrading

+In case database schema changes, new migration scripts will be provided in `db_migrations` directory.
+They aren't needed for new checkouts, but are required for sktm to work correctly when upgrading.
+New scripts since the last upgrade should be applied in the correct (numerical) order with commands:

+    sqlite3 <db_path> < <script_name>

+For example, if the database path is `.sktm.db` and migration `01-pending.sql` is being applied, the command will be

+    sqlite3 ~/.sktm.db < 01-pending.sql

 License
 -------
 sktm is distributed under GPLv2 license.